NaagAlgates/HackerrankKotlinChallenges/README.md

 # Hackerrank Kotlin Challenges

-This Repo will hold the solutions for Hackerrank questions using Kotlin language
+This Repo will hold the solutions for Hackerrank questions using Kotlin language.

+Please let me know if you have better solutions so that I can also learn.

 # Completed Challenges